By Deborah Goonan, Independent American Communities

 The following list combines many good ideas discussed with knowledgeable readers.
 See what you think about it.

-Repeal and outlaw the power of the Association to fine or otherwise penalize association members.
+Repeal and outlaw the power of the Association to fine association members.

 End local government mandates for common interest development and HOAs.

 Require that at least half of all new construction be fee simple with NO common interest, and no HOA.
 Local governments should strive for a development plan that includes a diverse array of housing sizes and types.